"The only sure way to eliminate the threat posed by nuclear weapons is to eliminate the weapons themselves."

 Achieving global nuclear disarmament is one of the oldest goals of the United Nations.
 It was the subject of the General Assembly’s first resolution in 1946, which established the Atomic Energy Commission, which was dissolved in 1952, with a mandate to make specific proposals for the control of nuclear energy and the elimination of atomic weapons and all other major weapons adaptable to mass destruction.
 The United Nations has been at the forefront of many major diplomatic efforts to advance nuclear disarmament since.
 In 1959, the General Assembly endorsed the objective of general and complete disarmament.
 In 1978, the first Special Session of the General Assembly Devoted to Disarmament further recognized that nuclear disarmament should be the priority objective in the field of disarmament.
 Every United Nations Secretary-General has actively promoted this goal.

-Yet today, some 17,000 nuclear weapons remain.
-Countries possessing such weapons have well-funded, long-range plans to modernize their nuclear arsenals.
+Yet, today nearly 14,000 nuclear weapons remain.
+Countries possessing such weapons have well-funded, long-term plans to modernize their nuclear arsenals.
 More than half of the world’s population still lives in countries that either have such weapons or are members of nuclear alliances.
-As of 2014, not one nuclear weapon has been physically destroyed pursuant to a treaty, bilateral or multilateral, and no nuclear disarmament negotiations are currently underway.
+While the number of deployed nuclear weapons has appreciably declined since the height of the Cold War, not one nuclear weapon has been physically destroyed pursuant to a treaty.
+In addition, no nuclear disarmament negotiations are currently underway.